QuiiBz/next-international/packages/next-international/README.md

 Currently, this breaks the parameters type-safety, so we recommend using the TS syntax.
 See this issue: https://github.com/microsoft/TypeScript/issues/32063.

+You can still get type-safety by [explicitly typing the locales](#explicitly-typing-the-locales)

 ```ts
 // locales/index.ts
 import { createI18n } from 'next-international'